 Homeowners seeking ways to improve energy efficiency and reduce heating and cooling costs now have an interesting alternative to costly replacement windows—interior storm windows.

 In 2010, Portland, OR-based Indow Windows began manufacturing its acrylic window inserts as an alternative to conventional double-hung replacement windows.
 Founder and CEO Sam Pardue developed the product in direct response to a personal need: “I wanted to find a better window insulation solution for my own home,” he explains, noting that even expensive wood replacement windows didn’t look as good as the windows he already had.

 Indow Windows are constructed from sheets of light, strong acrylic glazing, which is edged with the company’s patent-pending compression tubing.
-The products press into place on the inside of a window frame and provide a tight seal against cold window drafts without the use of nails, screws, or adhesives.
+The products press into place on the inside of a window frame and provide a tight seal against window drafts without the use of nails, screws, or adhesives.

 Window inserts, also called interior storm windows, are a cost-effective way of reducing energy loss while preserving the look of a home’s existing windows.
 Typical double-hung replacements cost between $500 a $900; a comparable insert from Indow Windows costs about $250.